tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 An `Amendment` Test `Response.result` SHOULD consist of a set of key:value pairs, where each key is an `Information Element` to be modified, and each value is a proposed new value for that `Information Element`.
 The `Response.result` key:value pairs SHOULD be a JSON serialization of the proposed changes.

-Under the `bdqffdq:` framework, `Amendments` may propose changes to processes as well as data, no structure is proposed for such an `Amendment` Test `Response.result`, and implementers MAY develop their own structures and serializations for such `Amendment` Test `Response.results`.
+Under the Fitness For Use Framework, `Amendments` may propose changes to processes as well as data, no structure is proposed for such an `Amendment` Test `Response.result`, and implementers MAY develop their own structures and serializations for such `Amendment` Test `Response.results`.

 Nothing in this section should be taken as a requirement for a particular format or serialization of `bdqffdq:Assertions` or `Responses`.
 Implementations MAY serialize `Assertions` in any appropriate form.